Hull vs Millwall predictions, team news, betting tips, odds and Bet Builder

 Hull vs Millwall betting odds

 Sign up with bet365 to bet on Hull vs Millwall in the Championship playoffs.
-Here are the latest odds for Friday's semi-final first leg:
+Here are the latest odds for tonight's semi-final first leg:

 |Market